 See "Study design": not applying the eye movements in one of the EMDR treatment sessions can be considered an intervention.

 Study burden and risks

-Burdens are that participants have to fill out questionnaires.
+Participants have to fill out questionnaires.
 Filling out the questionnaires may elicit feelings of discomfort as they refer to the trauma memory.
 There are no risks associated with participation.

 Contacts